 |Payscale||2020||$79,532 (salary and bonus)||No breakdown between PMP and non-PMP|

 PMI conducts and publishes salary data every two years.
-For this first time in 2019, PMI published salaries for project managers with the Project Management Professional (PMP) credential and those without.
-Based on this data, having the Project Management Professional (PMP®) credential can boost your salary by $12,000 to $14,000 or 12% to 18%.
-The most significant jump is at the entry level.
+Since 2019, PMI published salaries for project managers with the Project Management Professional (PMP) credential and those without.
+In 2021, having the Project Management Professional (PMP®) credential can boost your salary by $9,068 to $12,755 or 11%.

 Career Tip #1: If you don’t have the PMP, aim to get it as soon as possible.
 Set a S.M.A.R.T. goal (specific, measurable, achievable, realistic, and time-bound) and ask your manager if the company will support you in this.
 These two articles provide a step-by-step guide on how to get your PMP.